walmartlabs/concord-plugins/tasks/terraform/README.md

 Alternatively, you can setup the following:

 1) Create an `~/.aws/credentials` file with a `concord-integration-tests` stanza.
-The access key id and secret key will be taken from this stanza:
+The access key id and secret key will be taken from the `concord-integration-tests` stanza:

 ```
 [default]